jackel27/jackel27/README.md

 # Hi, I'm David Kaiser! 👋

 I'm a passionate self-taught full-stack developer based in Yelm, WA.
 Having graduated with a bachelor's degree in Information Technology (Concentration in Business Systems Analysis), I am deeply interested in how technology can be leveraged to solve business problems and create delightful experiences for users.
-I specialize in Java and Vue.js and am continuously honing my skills in these areas.
+I specialize in JavaScript with frameworks: React and Vue.js and am continuously honing my skills in these areas.

 ## 🚀 Skills